rust-lang/blog.rust-lang.org/content/rust-compiler-performance-survey-2025-results/index.md

 </div>
 <!-- Chart compile-time-improvement-mechanisms end -->

 It seems that the most popular (and effective) mechanisms for improving build performance are reducing the number of dependencies and their activated features, and splitting larger crates into smaller crates.
 The most common way of improving build performance without making source code changes seems to be the usage of an alternative linker.
-It seems that especially the `mold` and `lld` linkers are very popular:
+It seems that especially the mold and LLD linkers are very popular:

 <!-- Chart alternative-linker start -->
 <div>